Cosmos (operating system): Namespaces

-X# program files must begin with a namespace directive.
-X# lacks a namespace hierarchy, so any directive will change the current namespace until it's changed again or the file ends.
-Variables or constants in different namespaces may have the same name as the namespace is prefixed to the member's name on assembly output.
-Namespaces cannot reference each other except through "cheats" using native-assembly-level operations.
+X# program files must start with a namespace directive.
+X# lacks a namespace hierarchy, so the current namespace changes with each directive until the file ends.
+Variables or constants in different namespaces can have the same name, as the namespace is prefixed to the member's name in the assembly output.
+Namespaces cannot reference each other except through low-level operations.